·

 verb “trace”

-trace; he traces; past traced, part. traced; ger. tracing
+infinitive trace; he traces; past tense traced; past part. traced; ger. tracing

 1. to follow the trail of; to find